danielcristho/docudocs/blog/2023-09-26-build-multi-arch-docker-image.md

 ## Let's start

-First, make sure Docker is installed, then create a new builder using buildx command called `multi-arch`.
+First, make sure Docker is installed, then create a new builder called `multi-arch` using buildx command.

 ```bash
 docker buildx create --use --name multi-arch